Shattered Pixel Dungeon Guide

 - 1st phase : 100% - 50%

 Unlock the southernmost door with the key found in 1 of the cells & step inside the cell to begin this phase.
 Tengu warps around the chamber, activating a series of poison dart traps.
-These traps fully camouflages themselves after a turn & will never target Tengu.
+These traps fully camouflages themselves after a turn, will never target Tengu, and only triggered by getting stepped on by the Hero.
 He will teleport after receiving some damage, & fully warps off the phase once his HP hits 50%, ending Phase 1.

 - 2nd phase : the rest of his HP